 Students will be able to define and articulate aspects of their own cultures and the cultures of others.

 Criteria:

 - 5.a.
 Define and articulate an objective sense of personal culture as it relates to external cultures. - 5.b.
 Define and articulate historical aspects of cultures using appropriate vocabulary and examples. - 5.c.
-Define and articulate meaningful aspects of global cultures using appropriate vocabulary and examples.

-5.d.
-Define and articulate concepts related to the culture of the workplace and community.
+Define and articulate meaningful aspects of global cultures using appropriate vocabulary and examples. - 5.d.
+Define and articulate concepts related to the culture of the workplace and community. - 5.e.
+Students will be able to define and articulate personal, historical, global and workplace/community aspects of culture.